Generic Global Rigidity in Complex and Pseudo-Euclidean Spaces: <= of Theorem

-\end{lemma} \begin{proof} We will pick a generic $e = (\rho,\sigma) \in E$, and look at the dimension of the fiber $\pi_1^{-1}(\rho)$ near this point $e$.
+\begin{lemma} The (real) dimension of $E$ is $v*d+\binom{d+1}{2}$.
+Moreover, if $(\rho,\sigma)$ is generic in $E$, then for all $\sigma^c$ in $[\sigma]$, the equivalence class of $\sigma$ under translations and rotations, $(\rho, \sigma^c)$ must be in $E$~\footnote{This lemma and proof contains a correction from the published version}. \end{lemma} \begin{proof} We will pick a generic $e = (\rho,\sigma) \in E$, and look at the dimension of the fiber $\pi_1^{-1}(\rho)$ near this point $e$.
 (By considering only this neighborhood, we can avoid dealing with any non-smooth points of $E$, and thus can view this as a smooth map between manifolds).
 The dimension of $E$ must be the sum of the dimension of the span of $\pi_1(E)$, which is $v*d$, and the dimension of this fiber.

 Since $e$ is generic in $E$, $\rho$ must be generic in $C_{\EE^d}(\Gamma)$.
 Thus, from Lemma~\ref{lem:equivgen} (below), $\sigma$ must be locally rigid and with non degenerate affine span.
-Thus its congruence class has dimension $\binom{d+1}{2}$.
+Thus its equivalence class has dimension $\binom{d+1}{2}$.

 Since $e$ is generic in $E$, from Lemma~\ref{lem:onlyone}, all nearby points in $E^+$ must, in fact, lie in $E$.
 In particular, for $\sigma^c \in [\sigma]$ and close to $\sigma$, the point $(\rho, \sigma^c)$ must be in $E$.
 Thus the dimension of the fiber in $E$ near $e$ must be $\binom{d+1}{2}$.
 This gives us the desired dimension.